Jimmy1500/lab_web/README.md

 2. Memory leak in web socket implementation on exit observed

 ### RapidJSON
-Fast and robust, I am pretty happy with it, however, further benchmark against other engine (e.g. POCO::JSON) should be performed in order to draw definitive conclusion.
+1. Fast and robust, I am pretty happy with it, however, further benchmark against other engine (e.g. POCO::JSON) should be performed in order to draw definitive conclusion.
+2. POCO::JSON was Okay but not great, some of the features are an engineering marvel and shared similar design philosophy as new C++11 standards, but were made obsolete because of C++11 came out
+3. POCO::NET based its io transmission on istream and ostream, which made it very flexible and performant to work with RapidJSON

 ### POCO::DATA
 API well designed and suitable for high performance tasks, I am pretty happy with it, postgres implementation not supported out of box, however, interface provided is clean and can easily suppliment your own implementation